wkoszek/me/source/blog/2015-10-05-pastebin-adds-dos-newline-on-snippet.md

 ---
 title:	'Pastebin adds DOS new-line separators at the end snippets'
-description: What to watch out for while using Pastebin for code and text snippets.
+description: "What to watch out for while using Pastebin for code and text snippets."
 tags:	article
 read:	2015-10-05
 published: true